pedronis/contextual/README.rst

 contexts. ``contextual`` is the trampoline shell script and uses and assumes Bash.

+The code for now should be kept Python 2 and Python 3 compatible.

 tests are written to be run with `pytest`_.

 .. _`pytest`: http://pytest.org